Last year, I bought

 lambing will become a viable option.

+have extra labor or an automated feeding system.
 I have not bottle fed or artificially reared a lamb since 2007 and can't

 imagine doing it again.
 All of my lambs are weaned by their dam.